 Glacier National Park is part of the Waterton-Glacier International Peace Park which encompasses 1767 square miles on the United States Canada Border in Northern Montana and southern Alberta.
 In 1995, it was designated a World Heritage Site.
 In all my travels, it is truly the most spectacular scenery I have never seen.
 It absolutely took my breathe away.
 It was so magnificent, it felt like you were gazing at a painting, not real life.
 We visited in mid- September of 2019.
 The"Going to the Sun Road" was closed between Avalanche Creek and Logan Pass.
 We were not able to see the Many Glacier area.
 We did not venture as far north as the Canadian section of the park.
 Both are a good reasons to make a return visit.
 The area in Montana around the park has lots of recreation, lodging and culinary options.
 We stayed at the Lodge at Whitefish lake one night and three nights in a cabin at the Great Northern White Water Resort just 3 miles from the West Glacier entrance to the park.
+To explore all the lodging options near Glacier National Park, head over to Booking.com.
 The above photography was shot from the dock at the Lake Macdonald Lodge within the park.
 Kayaks, motor boats and guided boat tours are available from this dock.

 Logan Pass on a foggy, fall morning.